Gay Munich Travel Guide

 Conservative or not, you can consider Munich to an LGBTQ-friendly German city.
 Gay-friendly tendencies go back to the 1950s, and thus to a time when same-sex behavior was still punishable by law.
 One of the most famous figureheads of gay life in Munich was Freddie Mercury, co-founder, composer, and lead singer of the band Queen, who lived in Munich’s Glockenbackviertel for about six years.
 At that time, creative LGBTQ+ life starts to flourish in Munich.
 The community established various bars, clubs, and parties in the city, especially in gayborhood Glockenbachviertel.

-Probably the best-known gay and queer establishment in Munich, the bar, restaurant, hotel, and gay sauna named ‘Deutsche Eiche’, gained to be more and more important in the early 1970s.
+Probably the best-known gay and queer establishment in Munich, the bar, restaurant, hotel, and gay sauna named ‘Deutsche Eiche’, became increasingly important in the early 1970s.
 Munich today is still one of the LGBTQ+ and gay-friendliest cities in Germany, not only thanks to its numerous locations but also through social projects that support the young queer generation.
 The exciting history of the LGBTQ+ community in the state capital is constantly being written, including the AIDS Monument, the art installation in a former cruising hot spot on Hofplatz, and the annual CSD Munich Pride.

 Gay CSD Munich Pride